tetratelabs/wazero/site/content/languages/go.md

 FAIL
 ```

-Hosts like OS/x and Linux pass these tests because they include files like
+Hosts like Darwin and Linux pass these tests because they include files like
 `/etc/passwd` and the test runner (`wasm_exec_node.js`) is configured to pass
 through any file system calls without filtering.
 Specifically,
 `globalThis.fs = require("fs")` allows code compiled to wasm any file access